tableau/connector-plugin-sdk/docs/dialect.md

   In the "Data Source" page, "Data" menu, use the option to "Convert to Custom SQL".
 This will prevent Tableau from modifying the join type.

   **Data Blending** <br/>
-  When using data blending, a Tableau creates a left join between the primary and secondary datasource.
+  When using data blending, Tableau creates a left join between the primary and secondary datasource.
 Data blending can only be a LEFT join, which means the primary table should contain all possible values.

 ### Boolean Support:
   Some databases need to customize boolean support functions.
 A common case is when a database lacks native boolean support. <br/>